yoonseopark001/R-DataAnalysis-Visualization-MachineLearning/README.md

 # Data Analysis
 * Frequency Table with Survey data
 * Variation Comparison of Products with Different Means with sales data
-* Simple Regression with Height and Weight data
+* Simple Linear Regression with Height and Weight data
+* Simple Linear Regression with Seoul Accident Data (Comparison of Accuracy: vs. randomForest)
 * Multiple Regression with attitude data (The Chatterjee–Price Attitude Data)

 # Programming